-In September of 2009, Dr. Virginia Haiduc and Lupus Center Nurse Practitioner Monica Richey led a presentation to the SLE Workshop focused on cardiovascular disease (CVD) prevention for patients with lupus.
+This summary is based on a presentation from Dr. Virginia Haiduc and Lupus Center Nurse Practitioner Monica Richey focusing on cardiovascular disease (CVD) prevention for patients with lupus.
 The purpose of the presentation was threefold:

 - To raise awareness of the impact of heart disease for patients with lupus.